Who am I is the most incredible quest for the entire humanity to know whether someone is a body, mind, thoughts, or something else?

 Who am I: Buddhism

-Lord Buddha the propounder of Buddhism walked on the quest of who am I to know himself.
+Lord Buddha the propounder of Buddhism walked on this great quest to know himself.
 He was a king, however, the materialistic world could not fulfill his great quest.

-He was restless to know who am I. When the restlessness started to make him insane, he renounced the kingdom and chose exile to find the ultimate truth who am I.
+He was restless to know from where and human being comes and where at the end goes.
+When the restlessness started to make him insane, he renounced the kingdom and chose exile to find the ultimate truth of this universe.

-It took almost six great and rigorous years in exile being in an intense meditative state to know who am I.
+It took almost six great and rigorous years in exile being in an intense meditative state to know the true self and the supreme knowledge of this universe.

 On the great night of Vaishakh Purnima, the night he got great enlightenment, he also became able to know who am I.